CADWRDeltaModeling/BayDeltaSCHISM/docsrc/topics/barotropic.rst

   * force the model using estimates from a coastal open model such as the West Coast Forecasting System.
   * do a preliminary 2D barotropic run and harvest boundary values from that.

 The coastal model solution makes sense in some operational scenarios, which focus on recent and observable scenarios.
-The barotropic-baroclinic solution is widely used in Bay-Delta SCHISM, as it applies to hypothetical hydrologies landscape change and sea level rise.
+The alternative barotropic-baroclinic solution is widely used in Bay-Delta SCHISM, as it applies to hypothetical hydrologies landscape change and sea level rise.

 .. _flareup: